If you’re in the market for a new computer for college, choosing between a gaming laptop or a desktop can be challenging.

 Finding a replacement part often requires calling the computer manufacturer or ordering from an online site, and this can be more complex with laptops as their parts are harder to come by.

-So, when it comes to repairs, it's easier to repair parts of the desktop than a laptop.
+So, when it comes to fixing common computer problems, it's easier to repair parts of the desktop than a laptop.

 Regarding desktops vs. laptops for college, most college students will choose a laptop because of its portability and easy storage in a dorm room.